Zuzanna Ginczanka: Invasion of Poland

-With the invasion by Nazi Germany of the Eastern Borderlands of Poland on 22 June 1941, an area previously occupied since 17 September 1939 by the Soviet Union, the situation of the Jewish population once again changed dramatically for the worse, the Holocaust being already in full swing at that time.
-In Równe, Ginczanka's grandmother and her closest relative in Poland, Klara Sandberg, was arrested by the Nazis and died of a heart attack induced by the horror of impending death while being transported to a place of execution at Zdołbunów, barely 17 kilometres away.
+With Nazi Germany's invasion of Poland's Eastern Borderlands on 22 June 1941, an area previously occupied by the Soviet Union since 17 September 1939, the situation of the Jewish population once again greatly changed for the worse, the Holocaust being already in full swing at that time.
+In Równe, Klara Sandberg, Ginczanka's grandmother and closest relative in Poland, was arrested by the Nazis and died of a heart attack induced by the horror of impending death while being transported to a place of execution at Zdołbunów, barely 17 km (10.56 mi) away.

 In Lviv, the female concierge in the building where Ginczanka lived, resentful of having allocated space in her building to a refugee like Ginczanka in the first place, saw her opportunity to rid herself of the unwelcome tenant and at the same time to enrich herself.
 In the summer of 1942, she denounced Ginczanka to the Nazi authorities newly in power in town as a Jew hiding in her building on false papers.
-The Nazi police immediately attempted to arrest Ginczanka, but other residents of the building helped her avoid arrest by slipping out the back door, etc. On one single day, the Schupo made three separate raids on the building to arrest Ginczanka.
-They finally succeeded in capturing her.
-While a narrow brush with death, this arrest did not result in Ginczanka's execution as on this occasion she escaped from captivity.
-Sources differ as to the exact circumstances in which this happened.
-According to the court documents from the post-War trial of Zofja Chomin, as reported in the press (see Aftermath below), she managed to escape from her captors after having been brought to the police station but before being securely imprisoned; according to other sources, her friends managed to redeem her from Nazi hands by bribery.
-Whatever the details of this outcome, the incident led Ginczanka to the writing of her best known poem "Non omnis moriar" (see insert).
+The Nazi police immediately attempted to arrest Ginczanka, but other residents of the building helped her avoid arrest by slipping out the back door.
+On one single day, the Schupo (state protection police) made three separate raids on the building to arrest her and finally succeeded in capturing her.

+Although it was a narrow brush with death, this arrest did not result in Ginczanka's execution because she escaped from captivity.
+Sources differ as to the exact circumstances.
+According to the court documents from the post-war trial of Zofja Chomin, as reported in the press (see the Aftermath section below), she managed to escape from her captors after being brought to the police station but before being securely imprisoned.
+According to other sources, her friends managed to redeem her from Nazi hands by bribery.
+Whatever the details, the incident led Ginczanka to write her best-known poem "Non omnis moriar" (Latin: "Not All of Me Will Die").
+(See insert to the right).